How Leadership Coaching Works: A Behind-the-Scenes Look

 During the session (60-90 minutes):

-First 10 minutes: You download what’s happening.
-I’m listening for patterns.
+First 10 minutes: You download what’s happening while I’m listening for patterns.

 Next 40-60 minutes: We dig into one or two situations.
-I ask questions that make you uncomfortable:
+I ask questions that make you uncomfortable (fun for me!):

 • “What did you do right before that happened?”